 (d) such other information as may be specified in the Regulations.

-24. Objection to the proposed grant of breeder's right
+Objection to the proposed grant of breeder's right.

-(1) Any person may submit to the Registrar a written objection to the matter specified in the notice under section 23 of this Act within one month of its publication.
+24. (1) A person may submit to the Registrar a written objection to the matter specified in the notice under section 23 of this Act within one month of its publication.

-(2) A notice of objection made under sub-section (1) of this section shall -
+(2) A notice of objection made under subsection (1) shall:

 (a) specify the grounds on which the objection is based;

-(b) include a statement of the facts alleged in support of the grounds stated under paragraph (a) of this sub-section; and
+(b) include a statement of the facts alleged in support of the grounds stated under paragraph (a); and

 (c) be supported by an affidavit or other proof, where required by the Registrar.

-25. Grounds for Objection
+Grounds for objection.

-An objection submitted pursuant to section 24 of this Act shall be based on the allegation that the -
+25. An objection submitted under section 24 shall be based on the allegation that the:

 (a) applicant is not entitled to file the application;